 - Waterford Airport: Served by flights from London-Luton, Manchester, Birmingham, Bordeaux, Lorient.

 - Galway Airport: Served by flights from Dublin, Belfast, Cork, Edinburgh, Leeds Bradfort, London Luton, Manchester, Newcastle, Southampton.

 - Donegal Airport

 The reason why I bring up all of these options is that you can get pretty creative with your itinerary.
 So for instance, instead of doing a round trip journey in and out of Dublin, you could start in Dublin which is on the East side of the island to Shannon which is on the West.

 SEE IT FIRT HAND

-THE 7 DAY ROAD TRIP ITINERARY
+THE SOUTHERN IRELAND 7 DAY ITINERARY

 This is meant to be a guideline of course because I know everyone’s situation is going to be different.
 That said, if you’re looking for a baseline to start from, this guide is probably the best out there.
 Sign up to become an insider and get access to the downloadable spreadsheet.